BioinfoSupport/rnaseq/README.md

  1) Make sure `docker` (https://www.docker.com) is installed on your system and is running.

- 2) [Download](https://github.com/BioinfoSupport/rnaseq/releases) this repository containing the rnaseq pipeline.
-Alternatively clone it with the command:
+ 2) Download source code of [this repository](https://github.com/BioinfoSupport/rnaseq/releases) containing the rnaseq pipeline.
+Alternatively, if git is installed on your system, clone it with the command:
 ```
 git clone 'https://github.com/BioinfoSupport/rnaseq.git' my_new_project
 ```

  3) Run the container: `docker compose up -d`

- 4) Connect to the Rstudio GUI running at URL http://localhost:8787 and run notebooks in `src/`
+ 4) Connect to RStudio GUI running within the container at URL http://localhost:8787

  5) Run app.R to download FASTQ files from iGE3 genomic platform and run quantification.
 Alternatively copy your `.fastq.gz` files into subfolder `data/fastq/`.

+ 6) Run notebooks in `src/` to generqte QC reports